The least expensive universities in Korea are listed below.

 10 University of Seoul

-Upon the mayoral declaration to subsidize the cost of tuition at the institution in 2012, tuition costs have been reasonably low.
+Tuition costs have remained moderately low since the mayoral decision to subsidize the cost of tuition at the institution in 2012.

 11 Hoseo University